jamesvillarrubia/feathers-rpc/README.md

 ### `service(options)`
 __Options:__
 - `disableHeader` (**optional**, default: `false`) - Set to true to prevent the `x-service-method` header from being overwritten by the middleware.
-The RPC verb can still get capture from the Feathers hook ctx object.
+The RPC verb can still get captured and used from the Feathers hook ctx object.
 - `allowedRpcVerbs` (**optional**. default: `any`) - Accepts a string or an array of strings.
 Defaults to fully open, allowing any verb.
 Setting to `[]` will disallow any verb.
 In order to use the `x-service-method` automatic call, the custom method of the service **must** be named exactly the same as the verb sent.